dorkbox/Json/README.md

 ## Overview

 Json is a lightweight library that makes it easy to serialize and deserialize Java object graphs to and from JSON.
-The JAR is 45k and has no dependencies.
-It is not designed to be fast or optimized, but rather to be simple and without dependencies.
+The JAR is 45k and has minimal dependencies.
+It is not designed to be fast or optimized, but rather to be simple and easy to understand.
 Four small classes make up the important parts of the library:

 - `JsonWriter`: A builder style API for emitting JSON.
 - `JsonReader`: Parses JSON and builds a DOM of `JsonValue` objects.